Overview

 Module III: Korean Contemporary Art

-Day 1 Movements in Korean Contemporary Art
+Day 1 From Dansaekwa to Dystopia: Korean Contemporary Art

 Day 2 Masterpieces at Auction in Korean Contemporary Art